iamgreggarcia/whatismygpa/README.md

 # What is my GPA?
-A tired question for undergraduates.
 A simple GPA calculator: visit [What is my GPA?](http://whatismygpa.co)